silverbiology/name-parser-cli/README.md

 #General Information

 #NameParser Implementation
-A Package named Implementation is created inside which there will be a class which implement nameparser libarary and will create the required json output from the argument passed.
+A Package named Impl is created in which there will be a class which will use nameparser libarary and will create the required json output from the argument passed.

 #Developers
   Install jdk 1.7.0